Skip to main content

 Public health workers are essential to the wellbeing of all Australians.
 They play a crucial role in improving the lives of people and their communities, focusing on preventing illnesses and fostering healthy lifestyles.

 Media coverage of the COVID-19 pandemic indirectly highlighted public health jobs and the need for a strong workforce.
 However, there are still many misconceptions about public health and potential job opportunities in this sought-after field.
-According to the National Skills Commission, employer demand in health industries has increased over 50% since the pandemic.
+According to the National Skills Commission, employer demand in health industries has increased by over 50 per cent since the pandemic.
 And the vacancies are varied.
-There are many different public health jobs in-demand to suit a wide range of skill sets and interests, whether you prefer analysing data, co-ordinating teams, or working face to face with community members.
+There are many different public health jobs in demand to suit a wide range of skill sets and interests, whether you prefer analysing data, co-ordinating teams, or working face to face with community members.

 The importance of public health careers in Australia